 Velamen: This is an outer protective coating of the orchid root, maximizing the surface area where roots can absorb water and nutrients.
 The actual root is a string-like structure, that is very tiny.
 The velamen is a thin layer around that root, practically duplicating the surface area it has to capture nutrients that come floating by in the wind.
 The velamen’s color is how I determine whether or not it’s time to water again.
 If the velamen is green, leave the orchid alone.
 If the velamen is silvery-gray, it’s time to water.

 The articles below do not stay on my website, but direct you to other good resources.
 It’s always important to read other’s opinions and compare notes.

-Orchid Plant Parts and Why they Matter
+Orchid Plant Parts and Why they Matter, written by Sue Bottom

 Orchid Morphological Features, which is the dictionary explanation of orchid anatomy.

 I’ve hoped this helped with your knowledge about orchids.